Problem Breakdown

 Practice in the AI-enabled editor with real-time feedback

 You're given a set of tasks.
 Each task has a string name, an integer duration, and a list of names it depends on.
 The Scheduler class already stores them, checks that dependency names are known and that no two tasks directly reference each other in a 2-cycle, and exposes two helpers worth remembering.
-(A cycle means a group of tasks where each depends on the next and the last loops back to the first, making them all impossible to schedule.
-The starter checks 2-cycles only because the scheduler's contract is that longer cycles are invalid upstream inputs, not something it needs to detect.)
 One helper returns every task that's currently ready to run given a set of completed tasks; call this the ready-task helper.
 The other returns the earliest moment a given task could start, given a map of when each of its dependencies finished; call this the earliest-start helper.
 You implement two methods on the Optimizer.

 The first method returns a valid linear order (a topological sort of the dependency graph).
 Every dependency must appear before every task that depends on it.
 The second method returns a parallel schedule across a fixed number of workers, giving you a total makespan plus a timeline that says when each task runs.